 Bearing the slogan “It’s About Time”, the ND Week of Australia for 2019 begins the 14th of July and lasts until the 20th of July, including a series of high-level informational conferences, fundraising events, and more.

 Don’t forget; if you’re over 40 or have a family history of type 2 diabetes, regular visits to your GP are essential.
 To check your risk levels within the next 5 years, visit the following 'Risk Calculator' by Diabetes Australia and answer 11 short questions:

 10% of all hospitalisations in Australia in the last year have been caused by diabetes or diabetes-related complications, and all types of diabetes will need some form of management to mitigate the risk of life-threatening complications later in life.
 Insulin medication and management can go a long way in improving the life quality of someone living with diabetes.

 If you’re experiencing any of the following four warning signs be sure to set up an immediate consultation with your doctor.

 - Excessive thirst; or

 - Abrupt weight loss

-For futher information and to book an appointment at Globe Medical please call Reception on 8232 7372.
+It is also crucial to keep in mind that poor dietary habits and low physical activity levels can be an aggravating factor for diabetes.
+For further information and to book an appointment at Globe Medical please call Reception on (08) 8232 7372.